pramode/Python-and-LaTeX-Book/src/chap8.rst

 the value of *a* and *b*, you will see that both are 6.

 A small problem with this approach is that any time you wish to calculate the HCF of two numbers, you have type the whole loop all over again.
 This is difficult.
+The next section shows how this problem can be solved.

 Defining a function to compute HCF of two numbers